 Republicans pledged to repeal and replace Obamacare even before it became law seven years ago.
 Senate majority leader Mitch McConnell wanted a vote this week on the latest Republican healthcare bill, which remains highly unpopular -- only one in three Americans support it, only 35 percent of Republicans.
 Now, the vote has been postponed until Arizona Senator John McCain recovers from surgery to remove a blood clot.
 In the meantime, opposition to the bill has increased, with key Republican governors, like Arizona's Doug Ducey, expressing concern.
 We take a look at whether the bill really reflects a Republican vision for the healthcare system.

 Healthcare nears the home stretch.
 Can it make it over the line?

-Paige Winfield Cunningham - Washington Post - @pw_cunningham, Peter Suderman - Reason magazine - @petersuderman, Jonathan Cohn - Huffington Post - @CitizenCohn, Len Nichols - George Mason University / Center for Health Policy Research and Ethics - @LenMNichols
+Paige Winfield Cunningham - Washington Post - @pw_cunningham, Peter Suderman - Reason magazine - @petersuderman, Jonathan Cohn - Senior National Correspondent at Huffington Post, where he writes about healthcare politics and policy - @CitizenCohn, Len Nichols - George Mason University / Center for Health Policy Research and Ethics - @LenMNichols